aeturrell/coding-for-economists/code-preliminaries.md

 ## Packages and How to Install Them

 Packages (also called libraries) are key to extending the functionality of Python.
 The default installation of Anaconda comes with many (around 250) of the packages you'll need, but it won't be long before you'll need to install some extra ones.
-There are packages for geoscience, for building websites, for analysing genetic data, and, yes, even for economics.
+There are packages for geoscience, for building websites, for analysing genetic data, and, yes, of course, for economics.
 Packages are typically not written by the core maintainers of the Python language but by enthusiasts, firms, researchers, academics, all sorts!
 Because anyone can write packages, they vary widely in their quality and usefulness.
 There are some that are key for an economics workflow, though, and you'll be seeing them again and again.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Name a more iconic trio, I&#39;ll wait. <a href="https://t.co/pGaLuUxQ3r">pic.twitter.com/pGaLuUxQ3r</a></p>&mdash; Vicki Boykis (@vboykis) <a href="https://twitter.com/vboykis/status/1032631145035427840?ref_src=twsrc%5Etfw">August 23, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+The three Python packages **numpy**, **pandas**, and **maplotlib**, which respectively provide numerical, data analysis, and plotting functionality, are ubiquitous.
+So many scripts begin by importing all three of them, as in the tweet above!

-Python packages don't come built-in (by definition) so you need to install them.
+Python packages don't come built-in (by definition) so you need to install them (just once, like installing any other application), and then import them into your scripts (whenever you use them in a script).
 When you issue an install command for a specific package, it is automatically downloaded from the internet and installed in the appropriate place on your computer.

-As with Linux's `apt-get install` or Mac's `brew install` commands, Python's package install commands are issued in a text-based window called the "terminal".
+To install extra Python packages, you issue install commands to a text-based window called the "terminal".

 ### The terminal in brief

 The *terminal* is also known as the *command line* and sometimes the *command prompt*.
-This is a text-based way to issue all kinds of commands to your computer (not just Python commands) and knowing a little bit about it is really useful for coding (and more) because managing packages, environments (which we haven't yet discussed), and version control (ditto) can all be done via the terminal.
+It was labelled 4 in the screenshot of Visual Studio Code from earlier in the chapter.
+The terminal is a text-based way to issue all kinds of commands to your computer (not just Python commands) and knowing a little bit about it is really useful for coding (and more) because managing packages, environments (which we haven't yet discussed), and version control (ditto) can all be done via the terminal.
 We'll come to these in due course, but for now, a little background on what the terminal is and what it does.

 ```{note}
 To open up the command line within Visual Studio Code, use the <kbd>⌃</kbd> + <kbd>\`</kbd> keyboard shortcut (Mac) or <kbd>ctrl</kbd> + <kbd>\`</kbd> (Windows/Linux), or click "View > Terminal".